sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 Later: Adobe Audition

 #### 🎗 **Sketchpad**
-Sketchpad (a.k.a.
-Robot Draftsman) by Ivan Sutherland in 1963.
+Sketchpad by Ivan Sutherland in 1963.

 Must have been software-design-ed (software-engineer-ed) in a great way from the outset.

+Name: Originally called `Robot Draftsman`

 ### Third grade
 #### 🎗 **git**